August 9, 2022

 Upgrading/migrating between major versions (7->8, 8->9, etc.) is complicated, and not something to be entered into on a whim.
 Migration between distributions within a major version (RHEL8->Rocky8, Oracle8->Alma8, etc.), though, is fairly well documented and has a history of great success.
 If you are considering migrating between versions, OpenLogic can provide assistance with determining the best practices to use and can even tool custom procedures to help ensure successful migration of your mission critical systems.

-AlmaLinux provides the ELevate tool which claims to support “migration between major versions of RHEL derivatives.
-Easily go from CentOS 7.x to any 8.x of your choice.”
+AlmaLinux provides the ELevate tool which supports “migration between major versions of RHEL derivatives" so that users can "easily go from CentOS 7.x to any 8.x”.

 Rocky Linux provides the migrate2rocky tool.
 Rocky’s utility is intended to migrate within a major version, providing different scripts for EL8 to Rocky8 or EL9 to Rocky9 migrations. migrate2rocky minimizes the number of variables it needs to handle during migration by requiring the EL8.x system to be upgraded to at least 8.5.
 The documentation includes commands to modify the CentOS repos so CentOS systems < 8.5 can upgrade 8.5 prior to migration.